 Even if you really put in an effort to take something decent-looking with your iPhone’s portrait mode, it is easy to tell when you did not go through the trouble of getting professional headshots made, particularly when most actors go through that trouble.
 Their headshots will be easier to standout in quality comparisons.

 To those in casting, this can demonstrate a lack of commitment to the craft.
 Everyone in the industry will tell you that investing in good actor headshots goes a long way.
 They are the first impression agents, managers, casting directors, and so on will have of you.
-So, the effort to get professional actor headshots done will be worth it.
+So, the effort to get headshots for acting in Los Angeles will be worth it.

 Also, from a brand-perspective – because actors are their own brand – your headshots should be consistent.
 Your portfolio of headshots should have the same feel for quality and vibe across the board.
 Thus, using a headshot from 10 years ago – with all the technology changes since then – is likely a bad idea, even if it still appears to be your likeness today.
 The quality difference will likely make it feel different.